ImperialCollegeLondon/LhARAlinearOptics/README.md

-# LhARALinearOptics
+# LhARAlinearOptics
-Fork of a linear optics code for the LhARA beamline.
+Linear optics code for LhARA

-The code in this repository provides linear beam-line optics code and implemetations of the LhARA Stage 1 beamlines.
+The code in this repository provides linear beam-line optics code and implemetations of the DRACO, LION< and LhARA Stage 1 beamlines.

 ## To set up and run:
+A guide to setting up and running the package is given in 00-Documentation/00-Setup-n-run/Setup-n-run.pdf.

 Execute "startup.bash" from this directory (i.e. run the bash command "source startup.bash").
 This will:
   * Set up "LhARAOpticsPATH"; and